srijan-paul/srijan-paul.github.io/injuly.in/src/blog/jit-01.md

 And let's be honest, you've probably already read [crafting interpreters](https://craftinginterpreters.com/) (or something similar) if you're learning about JITs.

-We'll be writing a stack-based VM.
+## The Instruction set

+For the rest of this guide, we will be optimizing a stack based assembly-like language.
 Here's the instruction set:

 - `push <value>`: Pushes a value onto the stack.
 - `add`: Pops two values, pushes their sum.